AESM/KittyParty/README.md

 ## ToDos

+- Cram MongoDB in
+- Find out what change happened after Socket.IO 1.3.7, making further versions cause the server to crash after a user disconnects
+  + `"socket.io": "1.3.7"` in `package.json` file, rather than `"socket.io": "^1.3.7"`
 - Improve message conversion via tokenization
   + The Giphy API is not great at dealing with sentences, so the messages must be tokenized further
     * NLP research